Children & Teen Programs

 Each June to August, your branch library holds Summer Reading Program activities that motivate kids and teens to discover recreational reading and prepare them to return to school confident and ready to learn.
 Research shows that summer breaks cause the average student to lose up to one month of instruction, with disadvantaged students disproportionately affected.
 The Summer Reading Program reduces this “summer slide.”

-For over 91 years, the library’s popular Summer Reading Program has helped more than 1.2 million children and teens.
-In 2014, more than 35,000 children and teens participated, a record level of participation and a 30 percent increase over the prior year.
+For over 93 years, the library’s popular Summer Reading Program has helped more than 1.2 million children and teens.
+In 2016, more than 41,000 children and teens participated, a record level of participation and nearly double the number of participants in 2011.
 Collectively, these participants read more than 273,000 books.

 Children’s books are literally loved to death at the library.
 The most popular titles, like Goodnight Moon, The Very Hungry Caterpillar or Harry Potter are read again and again.
 Pages become smudged and torn, covers dirtied and worn.
 These titles need to be replaced regularly.
 You can help buy a book for the library and a special treasure for an area child.